 With the data import, you can add offline sales data to your online analytics for better visibility of the actions your customers are taking in response to your marketing.

-The second way to connect Salesforce with Google Analytics is via a marketing attribution tool.
+The second way to connect Salesforce to Google Analytics is via a marketing attribution tool.

 Using a tool like Ruler will allow you to connect your CRM and your analytics.